 In the beginning years, the four did everything required of a new firm: they performed the engineering work, they billed the work and collected the money, and they marketed the business.

 Since then, CEC’s growth has been rapid but controlled and strategic; that is, Quatchak and the other three Founding Principals gave reins to the growth in response to market and client demand.
-Today, nationwide, CEC offers air quality, civil engineering, client support, ecological sciences, environmental engineering and sciences, survey/geospatial, waste management, and water resources services to seven markets: manufacturing, mining, oil & gas, power, public sector, real estate, and solid waste.
+Today, nationwide, CEC offers air quality, civil engineering, cultural resource management, ecological sciences, environmental engineering and sciences, survey/geospatial, waste management, and water resources services to seven markets: manufacturing, mining, oil & gas, power, public sector, real estate, and solid waste.
 Quatchak served as Public Sector Market Group Lead and Real Estate Market Group Lead.

 When pressed, Quatchak does have some favorite projects from his career at CEC.